 Many templates are available to get you started, with an intuitive interface to make basic customisation straightforward.
 There’s also plenty of in-house and third-party apps to help expand the capability of your site.

 If you’re selling products through your website, there’s also an inventory management tool to help you keep track of stock levels.

 Pros: Easy to use, even for someone with no website development experience

 Cons: If you don’t pay for a plan, your site will show Wix branding

 Who is it for?
 Great for solo entrepreneurs or startups

-Wix is a pretty common website builder that you may have heard of already.
-They’re an overseas-based company that allows you to use your existing domain, and create a website with an easy-to-use builder.
-There’s a number of pricing options available, so you can tailor the plan to suit your budget.
+Wix is a pretty standard website builder that you may have heard of already.
+They’re an overseas-based company that allows you to use your existing domain and create a website with an easy-to-use builder.
+There are several pricing options available, so you can tailor the plan to suit your budget.

-It’s very simple to add and edit your pages, as well as manage your blogs and media library.
+It’s effortless to add and edit your pages and manage your blogs and media library.